Image Source: Medical News Today

 - Chronic pain is not normal and should never be accepted as an everyday part of life.
 Women should seek help from a trusted health provider.

 - Women cannot ‘catch’ endometriosis later in life because they chose not to reproduce in their early twenties.
 Delaying pregnancy is not a trigger for endometriosis.
 Pregnancy is also not a cure for endometriosis.

 - The contraceptive pill is not an effective symptom suppresser for all women.

 Changing the global conversation about endometriosis from misdiagnosing the disease as ‘bad period pain’ to increasing funding and community awareness about the personal and societal effects, is not something easily achieved overnight.

-But many warriors, their loved ones, endo organisations, and governments are taking the crucial first step to highlight the burden of this condition to women and their communities.
+But many warriors, their loved ones, endometriosis organisations, and governments are taking the crucial first step to highlight the burden of this condition to women and their communities.

 For organisations like Endometriosis Australia, raising awareness through fundraising is a key step to continuing the critical work Australian researchers perform to learn more about this silent disease.

 A recent announcement by the South Australian and Federal governments to improve high-school education about endometriosis and menstrual health through a specialised program aims to reduce the delay in diagnosis across all age groups.